masao/ttl2html-doc/docs/configuration.rst

 .. confval:: javascript_file

-  The path of the custom JavaScript file to use.
+  The path of the custom JavaScript file(s) to use.
   You can specify either a single file or multiple files:

   .. code-block:: YAML